-- What Happened to the Mouse?: The country the siblings are the princes and princess of completely disappears from the narrative after the princess runs off into the woods; their father and stepmother no longer appear.
+- What Happened to the Mouse?: The country the siblings are the princes and princess of completely disappears from the narrative after the princess runs off into the woods, and their father and stepmother no longer appear.

 - Wicked Stepmother: The King's wife from the first part.
 She disappears from the story after the protagonist runs away, but in the Grimm's Fairy Tale Classics version she reappears by "paying a visit" to her and her husband when they have their first (and in this version, only) child, taking up the role of the original's jealous mother-in-law when she recognizes the prince's wife as her stepdaughter.

-- Wicked Witch: The Wicked Stepmother and her mother.
+- Wicked Witch: The Wicked Stepmother and her mother in both Japanese adaptations.
 (But not the evil mother-in-law)